The Medicine Bowl

 Healing with weave

-The journey of women weavers from essential to, medicinal to, the designers of contemporary fabric origins.
+The journey of women weavers came from essential to, medicinal to, the designers of contemporary fabric origins.

-The Weaving Pegs tree stilts to an old time of pattern making in story.
+The Weaving Pegs remain vessels mirroring the tree stilts remembered in old times of pattern making story.